| |

 GUIDE BOOK RECOMMENDED

-“A Guide to the Birds of Panama” by Robert S. Ridgely and John A. Gwynne, Jr. Can be described as the “bible” for Panama birds and some Costa Rica, Nicaragua and Honduras.
+described as the “bible” for Panamaand some Costa Rica birds.
 The latest edition (1989).This excellent field guide is highly recommended as your primary reference book on the birds.

 BIRDS TO LOOK FOR